kml27/pyimapi/README.md

 # README #

-This is a Python module to provide a tarfile like object to create ISO 9660 and other optical disc .iso files.
+This is a Microsoft Windows only Python module to provide a tarfile like object to create ISO 9660 and other optical disc .iso files.

 ### What is this repository for? ###